 The Supreme Court is deciding whether to review its 2018 judgment.
-In its judgment, it chose not to order a court-monitored investigation of the Rafale Fighter Jet Deal, where the Central government purchased 36 Dassault Rafale fighter jets.
+In its judgment, it chose not to order a court monitored investigation of the Rafale Fighter Jet Deal, where the Central government purchased 36 Dassault Rafale fighter jets.

 Multiple petitioners -- advocate ML Sharma, lawyer Vineet Dhanda, AAP MP Sanjay Singh and politician Yashwant Sinha -- claimed that the Rafale Fighter Jet Deal suffers from serious procedural irregularities.
-He and the other petitioners brought forward the following concerns:
+They brought forward the following concerns:

 The Central government claims it signed an inter-governmental agreement in September 2016 with France.
 The Central government procured 36 Dassault Rafale fighter jets for an undefined price, which allegedly is much higher than the price at which the UPA government had procured the jets.

 On 14th November 2018, the Court reserved judgment.
 One month later on 14th December, the Court dismissed the plea for a court monitored probe observing that it found no irregularity in decision making, pricing and selection of off-set partners.
 Recall that the court had reached its decision on the basis of sealed envelope evidence adduced by the State.